0 out of 1 rated this helpful - Rate this topic

 • If you configure a network adapter to use static IP addresses, you must also set the media access control (MAC) address to static.

-• In System Center 2012 (without Service Pack 1 (SP1)), it is a known issue that the Enable spoofing of MAC addresses check box does not actually change the setting.
-You must enable spoofing of MAC addresses if you want to deploy a service to a Windows Server 2008 R2–based Hyper-V host (with or without SP1) with Network Load Balancing (NLB) enabled.
+• In System Center 2012 (without Service Pack 1), it is a known issue that the Enable spoofing of MAC addresses check box does not actually change the setting.
+You must enable spoofing of MAC addresses if you want to deploy a service to a Windows Server 2008 R2–based Hyper-V host (regardless of the version of VMM) with Network Load Balancing (NLB) enabled.
 To enable MAC spoofing, you must first create the template and then use the Virtual Machine Manager (VMM) command shell to configure the setting either in the template or in the hardware profile that you use for the template.
 For more information, see the Windows PowerShell commands in How to Configure NLB for a Service Tier.

-• If you are running System Center 2012 SP1 and the virtual machine will be on a host cluster, you can configure virtual machine priority for the virtual machine.
-For more information, see How to Configure Priority for a Virtual Machine on a Host Cluster in System Center 2012 SP1.
+• As of System Center 2012 SP1, if the virtual machine will be on a host cluster, you can use VMM to configure virtual machine priority for the virtual machine.
+For more information, see How to Configure Priority in VMM for a Virtual Machine on a Host Cluster.

 Configure the guest operating system settings, and then click Next.